HinTran013/Survey-form/README.md

-# this one was built based on freeCodeCamp survey form project
+#   This one was built based on freeCodeCamp survey form project

 ## Visual review:
 ![project's screenshot](/assets/img/screenshot1.png)